Ben10164/CPSC-351/Unit_1.md

 * Dominic...
 You know what i mean?
   * 'i can read'
 * "Where is he now? dead"
+* the gobble incident
+* "Im ready to gobble"

 ## Lecture 1